yvvki/bunup/docs/docs/guide/config-file.md

 With this setup, Bunup will build both Node.js and browser bundles.

-**Another example:** if you have a `src/index.ts` and a CLI entry point, you might want to build the main source for both ESM and CJS formats, while the CLI only needs ESM.
-You can configure it like this:
+**Another example:** if you have different entry points that need different build configurations, you can specify them separately.
+For instance, your main module might need both ESM and CJS formats, while a CLI entry point might only need ESM:

 ```ts [bunup.config.ts]
 export default defineConfig([